spamuelranek/city-explorer/README.md

 - Name of Feature: Locations
     - Estimate of time needed to complete: 30mins
     - Start Time: 3:50pm
+    - Finish Time: 7:06pm
+    - Actual time needed to complete: 3hrs with an hour dinner

+- Name of Feature: Map
+    - Estimate of time needed to complete: 1hr
+    - Start Time: 7:09pm
     - Finish Time:
     - Actual time needed to complete: